caldotdev/scaling-dlts-2022/rollups_eth.md

 -->

 ---
-layout: statement
+layout: center
 ---
 # 🤔 Why does the bond get slashed?

-Instead of paying out the full amount to the challenger?
+_instead of paying out the full amount to the challenger..._

 <!--
 - Frage zur Verdeutlichung des Spieltheoretischen Ansatzes